dotnet/docs-maui/docs/windows/deployment/overview.md

 ## Create a signing certificate

 You must use a signing certificate for use in publishing your app.
 This certificate is used to sign the MSIX package.
-The following steps demonstrate how to create and install a self-signed certificate with PowerShell.
+The following steps demonstrate how to create and install a self-signed certificate with PowerShell:

 > [!NOTE]
-> When you create and use a self-signed certificate only users who install and trust your certificate can run your application.
-This is easy to implement for testing but it may prevent additional users from installing your application.
-When you are ready to publish your application we recommend that you use a certificate issued by a trusted source.
-This system of centralized trust helps to ensure that the application ecosystem has levels of verification to protect users from malicious actors.
+> When you create and use a self-signed certificate only users who install and trust your certificate can run your app.
+This is easy to implement for testing but it may prevent additional users from installing your app.
+When you are ready to publish your app we recommend that you use a certificate issued by a trusted source.
+This system of centralized trust helps to ensure that the app ecosystem has levels of verification to protect users from malicious actors.

 01. Open a PowerShell terminal and navigate to the directory with your project.
 01. Use the [`New-SelfSignedCertificate`](/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2019-ps&preserve-view=true) command to generate a self-signed certificate.